 The milk you pump on the last day of your workweek will be frozen until it’s needed.

 The US Centers for Disease Control and Prevention has a handy chart with milk storage instructions.
-You might want to print it out and keep it on the fridge for easy reference.
+You might want to print it and keep it on the fridge for easy reference.

 Headshot of Michelle Roth, BA, IBCLC